App Volumes architecture

 Consider the Horizon block design and scale when architecting App Volumes.

-Table 6: Strategy for Deploying App Volumes in Horizon Pods
+Table 6: Strategy for deploying App Volumes in Horizon pods

-Decision | An App Volumes Manager instance was deployed in each pod in each site.
-The App Volumes machine manager was configured for communication with the vCenter Server in each resource block. |
+| Decision | An App Volumes Manager instance was deployed for each pod in each site.
+[VHD] In-Guest Services was selected as the machine manager type during initial configuration. |

-In a production Horizon environment, it is important to adhere to the following best practices:
+In a production Horizon environment, it is important to adhere to the following best practices for sizing and scaling best practices, as documented in the Horizon Overview and Deployment Planning guide

 High-level logical architecture of App Volumes